ReiRev/frontend-mentor/recipe-page/tailwindcss/README.md

 ### What I learned

-In the Figma design file, a dividers with the height of 0px and the stroke height of 1px are used.
-To implement this, I needed to create a divider like the following.
+In the Figma design file, dividers with a height of 0px and a stroke height of 1px are used.
+To implement this, I needed to create a divider like the following:

 ```html
 <div class="h-0">